 We sign off, Amaya’s doing finishing touches, her filigree rings, diamond bracelet, platinum necklace with a sapphire pendant.
 Small sapphire earrings.

 The car comes, we do Neiman Marcus on Broadway.
 That takes two hours, they have a huge selection.
 Several skirts, four tops, two belts and two pairs of shoes later, we’re done.
 Most of it is for Chloe, a size 0.
 She’s also buying for Chloe's bed and bath, and picks up Mackenzie-Childs vanity set, lovely pieces, enameled steel with ceramic floral prints, quite Japanese in style.
-Chloe’s room, our prior third bedroom bath addition has been remodeled to suit a Fairy Princess.
+Chloe’s room, our prior fourth bedroom bath addition has been remodeled to suit a Fairy Princess.
 There’s a king platform bed, you have to look around for her when she's in it, indirect lighting that can draw down to a soft glow.
 Shoji panel walls and doors, with Warlon acrylic, which looks like the paper panels but is far more durable.
 Soft white eight zillion count sheets and a gorgeous violet flowered comforter.

 We put in a solid black basalt square, three by three by three with a two foot bowl carved into the top.
 Water flows up to the bowl just enough to keep it full, the water seems motionless as flows gently over the sides.
 The whole stone glistens.
 The catch is a rock pool, the water and the pump are completely silent, not even a vibe, don't ask what it cost.

 We lunch at Le Caprice in the St. Pierre, take our time instead of more shopping.
 Chicory chopped salad and Dover Sole for Amaya, roasted beet salad and striped bass for me.
 Total yum.

 Two fifteen, we’re at the Murakami's.
 Chloe leaps into my arms, I kiss her face a dozen times, Amaya repeats.